Case study no. 06

 - Site analytics in place for the first time, giving real visibility into the customer journey

-- A founder with language for saying no, and a quarterly plan to defer ideas against
+- Language for saying no, and a quarterly plan to defer ideas against

-From sixteen scattered courses to a real business architecture, with prices that match the work.
+From sixteen scattered courses to a real business architecture, with prices that sustain the business.

 Results may vary.
 Past client successes reflect individual efforts and unique circumstances, and they don't guarantee similar outcomes.
 Your results depend on personal commitment, market conditions, and other variables.